cloudspace/angular_devise/README.md

 object.

 Upon a successful login, two events will be broadcast, `devise:login` and `devise:session`, both with the currentUser as the argument.
-Login will only be broadcast if the user was logged in by `Auth.login({...})`.
-If the server has a previously authenticated session, only the session event will be broadcast.
+New-Session will only be broadcast if the user was logged in by `Auth.login({...})`.
+If the server has a previously authenticated session, only the login event will be broadcast.

 ```javascript
 angular.module('myModule', ['Devise']).